briandaviddavidson/expensify/README.md

-# indecision
+# Expensify
-A practice app written in React
+An application for managing expenses written in react